biscuitgtaw/clearstatus/content/default/issues/2021-01-29-incident-0055-emergency-call-child-labour.md

   - West Los Santos
 enableComments: false
 ---
-A Rescue Basic was called from Station 7 to assist with Child Labour, the Medical Crew arrived to the area of Del Perro and transported a mother to the hospital where further care was given to deliver the newborn.
+A Rescue Basic was called from Station 7 to assist with Child Labour, the Medical Crew arrived to the area of Del Perro and transported a female in labour to the hospital where further care was given to deliver the newborn.

 Responding Units: RB-71